GoogleChrome/web.dev/src/site/content/en/react/nextjs-dynamic-imports/index.md

 By default, Next.js splits your JavaScript into separate chunks for each route.
 When users load your application, Next.js only sends the code needed for the initial route.
-When users navigate around the application, they fetch the chunks associated with the the other routes.
+When users navigate around the application, they fetch the chunks associated with the other routes.
 Route-based code splitting minimizes the amount of script that needs to be parsed and compiled at once, which results in faster page load times.